Behavioral Intervention Team

 Can I submit anonymously?

 You are encouraged to identify yourself because this may assist the BIT if clarification or additional information is needed.
 Anonymous reports will be evaluated.

 What should I do if I have a question not answered above?

 All questions and suggestions are welcomed.
-You can contact the Vice Provost for Student and Instructional Support Services (610-359-4145) or the site coordinator at a location.
+You can contact the Vice President for Student Affairs and Strategic Initiatives (610-359-4145) or the site coordinator at a location.